dc232/Google_test_task/README.md

 The excerpt above essentially allows for the creation of an nginx server in which the lines foo and bar are added to the index.nginx-debian.html page the reason for this is so that when a GET request is sent to the page

-a series of actions or steps taken in order to achieve a particular end.

 ## Checking to see if the HTTP will acept a GET request to https://Loadbalancer-IP-address and return {foo:bar}
 curl --insecure -i -H "Accept: application/json" -H "Content-Type: application/json" -X GET https://Loadbalancer-IP-address